middleware-labs/mcp-kubernetes/README.md

 **Available in**: readonly, readwrite, admin

-Handles CRUD operations on Kubernetes resources.
+Handles CRUD operations on Kubernetes resources and node management.
 In readonly mode, only supports `get` and `describe` operations.
+Node operations (cordon, uncordon, drain, taint) are available in admin mode only.

 **Parameters:**

-- `operation`: The operation to perform (get, describe, create, delete, apply, patch, replace)
+- `operation`: The operation to perform (get, describe, create, delete, apply, patch, replace, cordon, uncordon, drain, taint)
-- `resource`: The resource type (e.g., pods, deployments, services) or empty for file-based operations
+- `resource`: The resource type (e.g., pods, deployments, services, nodes) or empty for file-based operations
 - `args`: Additional arguments like resource names, namespaces, and flags

 **Examples:**